-■ Employee Environmental Education
+Employee Environmental Education

 Once a year education using an e-learning system is given to all employees and covers environmental laws and regulations related to store operation as well as basic knowledge relating to the environment.
+In fiscal 2022, we conducted training for all employees regarding the ISO 14001 system and compliance with environmental laws and regulations.

-Reduction of Food Loss and Waste
+Initiatives to Reduce Food Loss and Waste